smaswin21/Back-End-IE-Bank/docs/infrastructure_developer.md

 - **File**: [main.bicep](https://github.com/smaswin21/Banking_Infra/blob/main/main.bicep)
 - **Functionality**:
   - Calls the orchestrators `database.bicep` and `website.bicep`.
+  - Includes the `logicAppModule` for deploying the Logic App.
   - Passes environment-specific parameters to each module.
   - Ensures that dependencies are correctly managed.